Fattcat/FlaskUploadServer/README.md

 - Change Your IP Address inside Py-UploadFlaskFiles.py
 - just start code by simple type this down bellow :
 ```
-python Py-UploadFlaskFiles.py
+python3 Py-UploadFlaskFiles.py
 ```
-- and then chceck your IP
+- and then chceck your IP in terminal
+- connect to that IP address in Your Browser and Log in
 - thats all